pandaroux007/GoTime/README.md

 ## Interface
 On the main window, the following is available, in order:
 - The time, in large, at the top <b style="color: red">*</b>
-- A colored rectangle containing the name of the application, then the remaining time during the countdown.
+- A colored rectangle containing the remaining time during the countdown.
 - Three buttons (START, PAUSE/RESUME, STOP).
 - A button to move the remaining time to a new window.
 - Two entries (minutes/seconds) and a button to quickly clear them.